Ctrl + Alt + Del is a keyboard shortcut used in Windows to force quit an application. But is it possible to use this key combination on a Mac ?

 Precautions to take before using the shortcut: Command + Option + Esc on mac

-2. Try other closing methods first.
-Before forcing a program to stop, you should try closing it normally by using the “File” menu or by clicking the “Close” button in the program window.
-If that doesn't work, you can try using Mac's Task Manager or Activity Monitor to stop the program manually.
+- Try other closing methods first.
+Before forcing a program to stop, you should try to close it normally using the "File" menu or by clicking the "Close" button on the program window.
+If this does not work, you can try to use the task manager or Mac activity instructor to stop the program manually.

 In summary, the Command+Option+Esc shortcut should be used with caution and only when urgently needed.
 If you regularly experience problems with unresponsive programs on your Mac, you should try to find a more lasting solution to the problem rather than resorting to this method.